IDEA-Research/Motion-X/README.md

 </div>

 <details>
-<summary>Finally, the dataset folder is collected as the following directory structure:</summary>
+<summary>Finally, the datasset folder is collected as the following directory structure:</summary>

 ```
 ${ROOT}